eonmusic: music for life.

 Also returning following his 2018 slot, was one-time Thin Lizzy and Ultravox man Midge Ure, whose impassioned early-evening set saw him tackle an evocative ‘Fade To Grey’, an uplifting ‘Dancing With Tears In My Eyes’, and a towering ‘Vienna’.

-After a shaky start, Paul Young got in the swing of things with an uplifting ‘Everytime You Go Away’, while Belinda Carlisle’s flawless set saw the Californian show off her ethereal dance moves as well as her stunning voice, with a string of singles that included ‘Live Your Life Be Free’ and 1987 chart-topper ‘Heaven is a Place on Earth’.
+After a shaky start, Paul Young got in the swing of things with an empassioned ‘Everytime You Go Away’, while Belinda Carlisle’s flawless set saw the Californian show off her ethereal dance moves as well as her stunning voice, with a string of singles that included ‘Live Your Life Be Free’ and 1987 chart-topper ‘Heaven is a Place on Earth’.

 Sister Sledge original Kathy Sledge’s fun-filled set meanwhile brought more girl power, as the ‘We Are Family’ singer invited up eager movers from the crowd to join her on stage and strut their stuff during ‘He’s The Greatest Dancer’.

 Closing out the event, following the cancellation of headliner Michael Bolton at the eleventh hour, Celtic rockers The Waterboys stepped in, proving to be Rewind 2019’s unlikely heroes.
-“You were expecting one Michael, but you’ve got another”, quipped main man Mike Scott as the band began their uplifting set.
+“You were expecting one Michael, but you’ve got another”, quipped main man Mike Scott as the band began their rousing set.

 With a sound that shifted from all out rock and roll to country rock, although their deviation from the hits-only format didn’t sit well with some sections of the audience, their closing pairing of ‘The Whole of the Moon’ and a cover of Prince’s ‘Purple Rain’ proved a triumph, and the perfect way to see out the festival.